Atlas975/Notes/DistributedSystems/CommunicationModels/Group_communication.md

 ### Advanced Techniques

-- **Negative ACKs (NACKs):** Used to indicate missing messages, reducing the number of acknowledgments.
+- **Negative ACKs (NACKs):** Used to indicate missing messages, reducing the number of ACKs
-- **NACK Suppression:** Limits redundant NACKs by suppressing duplicate requests for the same message.
+- **NACK Suppression:** Limits redundant NACKs by suppressing duplicate message requests
 - **Hierarchical Feedback Control:** Uses a hierarchical structure to manage message retransmissions and acknowledgments effectively.

 ### Atomic Multicast and Distributed Commit